wataru-maeda/react-native-boilerplate/README.md

 #### Redux

-We are using [Redux Toolkit](https://redux-toolkit.js.org/) to simplify the redux setup.
+We are using [redux toolkit](https://redux-toolkit.js.org/) to simplify redux configuration.
 Redux can contain the global state of the app.
+In the boilerplate, all of the redux modules are placed in the [module folder](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules).
+The module file contain ***actions, reducers and hook***.
+You can check in the [app module](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/modules/app.module.ts) file.
+Here is a [example](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/navigator/Navigator.tsx#L8) how to use the module.

-This is very useful but on the other hand, it takes time to setup if you are not familiar with it.
-In the boilerplate, you see [module file](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/src/modules/app.module.ts) which contains actions and reducers in a file.
-Please follow the [quick start tutorials](https://redux-toolkit.js.org/tutorials/quick-start) to see how store is setup; and how to use Redux state and actions in React Components.
+If you want to add a new module, copy and paste the app module in the module directory first.
+Rename it.
+Then import the module in the [store](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/utils/store.ts#L9) file, that't it.
+If you need more instruction, please follow the [quick start tutorials](https://redux-toolkit.js.org/tutorials/quick-start) to see how store is setup; and how to use Redux state and actions in React Components.

 #### Assets

-Images, icons and fonts are controlled under [theme](https://github.com/wataru-maeda/react-native-boilerplate/tree/doc/readme/src/theme).
+Images, icons and fonts are controlled under [theme](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/src/theme).
 If you add new assets, you need to import the new assets in each file to access the assets from the theme.
 Also, assets preloading is implemented as well.
 You can also use svg file in the boilerplate.
 All the assets are ready to use by importing the theme.

 #### Absolute path

 If your project structure becomes complicated and has a lot of nested folders, you will have problems with relative paths.
 In the boilerplate, you can use absolute paths.
 You write a simple import statement i.e. 'components/Button'.
 No more ../../../components/Button.
-The configuration is written in [babel.config.js](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/babel.config.js) and [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/doc/readme/tsconfig.json).
+The configuration is written in [babel.config.js](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/babel.config.js) and [tsconfig.json](https://github.com/wataru-maeda/react-native-boilerplate/blob/main/tsconfig.json).

 #### Environment Variables